TheCez/findroid_builder/commits/commit-latest.md

-feat(phone,exoplayer): allow audio track to be disabled
+feat(tv): allow audio and subtitle tracks to be disabled

+Closes #608